emanuelecavalleri/BEKcracker/README.md

 ## BEK attack!

-Run BEKcracker typing `./BEKcracker` on command line.
+Run BEKcracker typing `./BEKcracker` on command line and save the output on a flash drive USB.
 To have the best performance two options are available:
 - `-g` : specify GUID of your BEK file, with or without separators
 - `-e` : specify year, month, day and hour of encryption following this format: yyyy mm dd hh (must be > <2007 01 07 00>)